AOx0/github_page/blog/test.md

 }
 ```

-I rewrote the function to be more functional, continuing with the functional spirit of the paper as follows:
+I rewrote the function to be more functional, continuing with the functional spirit of the paper, as follows:

 ```rust
 fn pchar(match_char: char) -> impl Fn(&str) -> Result<(char, &str), ParserError> {